Lagrange-Labs/docs/docs/zk-coprocessor/avs-operators/prerequisites.md

 For [the registration](https://lagrange-labs.gitbook.io/lagrange-v2-1/zk-coprocessor/avs-operators/registration), the operator needs to access a working Eth JSON-RPC endpoints to submit his registration transaction.

-- For mainnet, this should point to a Eth mainnet node
+- For mainnet, this should point to an Eth mainnet node

 - For testnet, this should point to Holesky testnet node (testnet network ran by Eigen)